 The company is a specialist in garden structures, fruit and veg cages and raised beds.
 Its parent supplies top sporting venues in the UK and around the world.
 With the cages the net protection protects against rabbits and birds.

 Harrod is a strong advocator of organic gardening.
 Those items marked with FSC (Forest Stewardship Council have been created with wood from well managed and sustainable forests.
 The recycled cardboard used in packaging can be added to your compost heap.

-How to use Harrod Horticultural promotional codes
+How to use a Harrod Horticultural promotional code

 There are always lots of discounts at Harrod Horticultural.
 Some of these codes are storewide but the stronger ones which are upwards of 10% discount are available against individual product categories.
 Gardeners and allotment holders will be specially interested in the frequent codes available on walk in cages and fruit cages.